Stupida

-Stupida is the first EP by Italian singer Alessandra Amoroso.
-It includes the single "Immobile", which brought her national fame when she performed it on the television talent show Amici di Maria De Filippi and the title track "Stupida", also a successful single release.
+Stupida is the debut extended play by Italian singer Alessandra Amoroso.
+It was released on April 10, 2009, by Sony Music Italy.
+The EP includes the single "Immobile", performed by Amoroso during her participation at Amici di Maria De Filippi and the title track "Stupida".

 The EP sold 35,000 copies on the first day after release.
 Within ten days it had reached platinum status by exceeding 70,000 units sold.
-On May 23, 2009, the EP had sold 140,000 copies and was certified double platinum.
-By July 2012, it had been certified triple platinum by the Federation of the Italian Music Industry.
+On May 23, 2009, the EP sold 140,000 copies and was certified double platinum.
+By July 2012, it was certified triple platinum by the Federation of the Italian Music Industry.